 If the IP address is from a larger company, you can even see which offices their connection came from.

 Then, all you have to do is launch that LinkedIn retargeting campaign to zero in on the people with power — purchasing power!

 Reverse DNS and email

-When someone sends email from address firstname.lastname@example.org, the receiving server checks whether the IP address of that server has a reverse DNS record that is tied to example.com.
+When someone sends an email message from the address email@example.com, the receiving server checks whether the IP address of that server has a reverse DNS record that is tied to example.com.